yurimonti/typeDB-digital-twin/README.md

 A Thing is composed by:
 - `thingId`, that represents the ID of a a thing.
 - `attributes`, that represents the properties that a thing has.
-- `features`, that represents the the relation with its surrounding environment.
+- `features`, that represents the relation with its surrounding environment.

 #### Get all Things